 The long list of questions is no reason to feel overwhelmed.
 Using Analytics in Higher Education really helps in breaking down all of this information, thereby allowing your college or university to measure the results of all of your efforts and to get a better idea of how your school fares on a global scale.

 While Analytics shows you how users arrived to your site, keyword research shows you which keywords are the most popular.
 The information you find through keyword research will allow you to design your Pay-Per-Click Marketing campaigns in such a way that your visibility runs parallel with popular keywords.
 In more specifically, you can run campaigns that target demographics in specific countries based on the keywords they are using.

 The most common example of PPC marketing is Google AdWords, a search engine marketing tactic that involves placing ads related to keyword searches on Google’s results page.
-For example, when you type in “Canadian colleges” into the Google search bar, the results that appear in the yellow box at top of the page are ads that were paid for.
+For example, when you type in “study visa for canada” into the Google search bar, the results that appear in the yellow box at top of the page are ads that were paid for.
 Here’s an example: